PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

-* Checks with labels like **CI / Python 3.9 with NumPy dev (pull request)** verify that PlasmaPy works the version of NumPy that is currently being developed on GitHub.
+* Checks with labels like **CI / Python 3.9 with NumPy dev (pull request)** verify that PlasmaPy works the version of NumPy that is currently being developed on GitHub_.
 Occasionally these tests will fail for reasons not associated with a particular pull request.

 * The **CI / Documentation (pull request)** check verifies that